 Brandon Westgate – “Stay Gold”

--I still have difficulty getting into his styles* but it’s hard to deny all the San Francisco hill-blazing
+-It’s hard to deny all the San Francisco hill-blazing

 Wouldn’t even pretend that I’ve seen enough photos to pick out a “best of the year” or anything, but this Yaje Popson SSBSTS had all the elements.

-Of course at this point Yaje Popson’s already past the little-kid red zone, because at 17 or whatever he’s shed most of that dumpy midget style that some dudes unfortunately never overcome, no matter how tight their clothing gets.
-There’s a weird kind of feature on him here, but the best idea is probably to get the Green Diamond video and watch that because it’s also got loads of beards and Vans and Kyle Iles does the sickest switch noseblunt slide.
+Of course at this point Yaje Popson’s already past the little-kid red zone, because at 17 or whatever he’s shed most of that dumpy short-stack style that some dudes unfortunately never overcome, no matter how tight their clothing gets.
+There’s a kind of feature on him here, but the best idea is probably to get the Green Diamond video and watch that because it’s also got loads of beards and Vans and Kyle Iles does the sickest switch noseblunt slide.
 There is also a Soulja Boy song and the “Bossy” instrumental.
 You can buy it from Unicron probably, I can’t find Quartersnacks’s ordering page anymore.